Relieve his agony of Flea Allergy Dermatitis

 Getting rid of fleas on your dog

-Many topical sprays, shampoos and pills claim to repel or kill fleas, but the down side is, that many of them contain chemicals and pesticides which have serious toxic side effects.
+Countless pills, shampoos, topical sprays and spot-on products on the market claim to repel or kill fleas.
+However, the down side is, that many of them contain chemicals and pesticides which have serious toxic side effects.

 Its more than likely, that you may have bought some of these products for your dog.
 You may even be one of the increasing number of pet owners who have seen their pets have one or more of the following reactions within a short time of being given medication.

-I use an amazing new product called the Only Natural Pet flea and tick tag for my dogs, which repels fleas based on a concept of energy fields.
-It sounds very "out there", but they work really well for many pets and are far and away the easiest and safest way to keep fleas my your dogs.
+I use an amazing new product called the Only Natural Pet Flea and Tick Tags for my dogs Molly and Rosie, which repels fleas based on a concept of energy fields.
+It sounds very "out there", but they work really well for my girls.
+I can confidentially recommend them as the easiest and safest way to keep fleas off your dogs.

 Since there is no product currently on the market that can control or repel fleas 100%, and I live in an area that is flea time all the year round, I take what I call the "layers" approach with Molly and Rosie.
 Once activated the tag gives 95% protection.
-I use a powder indoors in the girls' bedding and a quick spray just before we go walking.
+I use Flea Powder indoors in the girls' bedding and a quick Spray just before we go walking.

 The analogy I use to explain my "layers" concept is that when it's cold we layer up by using beanies, scarves and gloves and when its hot we layer down by removing stuff!

-I can't stress enough using what I call the preemptive strike!
-By this I mean, if you have dogs that suffer from flea allergy dermatitis don't sit around waiting until you see fleas on them before treating them, and the environment they live in.
+I can't stress enough about using what I call the preemptive strike!
+By this I mean, if you have dogs that suffer from flea allergy dermatitis don't sit around waiting until you see fleas on them before treating them and the environment they live in.